hiteshjoshi1/commands/aws_learn/efs.md

 ```
 where var/www/html is the mount point.

+### FSx for windows server
+A managed windows server that runs on Windows Server Message block(SMB) based file services.
+Built on windows file server, it is a fully managed native Microsoft windows file system.
+Supports Active Dir Users, ACL, groups and security policies along with Distributed File System - DFS namespace and replication.

+### FSx for Lustre
+File system for compute intensive workloads, example HPC, machine learning, media data processing workflows and electronic design automation.
+Millions of IOPS and sub sec latencies.

 # Questions

 - Q : An application requires block storage for file updates.
 The data is 500 GB and must continuously sustain 100 MiB/s of aggregate read/write operations.